The following is a list of additional restrictions applicable to the naming of your new corporation:

 6) The name must not consist of only punctuation marks or special characters.

-7) The name must no contain a year, in parenthesis, unless the corporation is a successor corporation.
+7) The name must not contain a year, in parenthesis, unless the corporation is a successor to a previously registered corporation.

 8) The name must not be obscene.

 9) The name must not appear to be a numbered name (i.e. 12345 Alberta Ltd., or 234512 Holdings Corp.).
 If the name contains less than 5 or more than 8 consecutive numerals and does not appear to be a numbered corporation (such as [insert number] Alberta Ltd.), numerals are acceptable.